muritane/coordination-architecture/excecutional_literacies.md

 These literacies are not independent.

 Lower-layer collapse destabilizes higher layers, which then become moralized, performative, or narrative-driven.

-A typical dependency ordering:
+A typical structural dependency ordering:

 1. Executional literacy
 2. Constraint literacy